 Council Member (2018) 2022

-Jenny Gregory AM, BA Hons, PhD (UWA), FRHS, MPHA, MICOMOS is Emeritus Professor of History at The University of Western Australia, where she taught Australian history, heritage, and urban history and supervised postgraduate students.
-She has published over eighty books, chapters and articles, including the books City of Light: a history of Perth since the 1950s, Claremont (with Geoff Bolton) and Building a Tradition: a history of Scotch College and edited collections Seeking Wisdom: a Centenary History of UWA and the Historical Encyclopedia of WA.
+Jenny Gregory AM, BA Hons, PhD (UWA), FRHS, MPHA, MICOMOS is Emeritus Professor of History at The University of Western Australia, where she taught Australian history, heritage, and urban history.
+She has published over eighty books, chapters and articles, including the books, City of Light: a history of Perth since the 1950s, Claremont (with Geoff Bolton) and Building a Tradition: a history of Scotch College, and edited collections, Seeking Wisdom: a Centenary History of UWA and the Historical Encyclopaedia of WA.

 She has extensive leadership experience.
 At UWA she was Head, Schools of Humanities and Music; Chair, Discipline Groups of History and Philosophy; Director, UWA Press; and led large research teams.
 In the community she served as President of the History Council of WA and as President and Chair of the National Trust WA for many years.

 Deeply committed to UWA, she believes in the role of Convocation Council in promoting interaction between Convocation members and representing their interests on matters affecting the University.
-Since her election to Council in 2018, she has coordinated the last three Convocation Day celebrations, been appointed to the Chancellor’s Joint Committee of Convocation Council and Development & Alumni Relations and played a pivotal role in developing Council’s Strategic Plan 2022-25.
+Elected to Council in 2018, she has coordinated the last five Convocation Day celebrations, was elected to the Chancellor’s Joint Committee of Convocation Council and Development & Alumni Relations, and was its co-chair in 2022, and played a pivotal role in developing Council’s Strategic Plan 2023-26.

 Council Member (2019) 2022

 I graduated from UWA with a Bachelor of Economics with First Class Honours in 1973.
-I am a Master of Economics ANU (1976), an FAICD and a Founder of University Club.
+I am a Master of Economics ANU (1976), and a Founder of University Club.

 After graduating I worked as an Economist with Commonwealth Bank, a tutor at UWA and ANU and in increasingly senior financial roles in a range of industries including the role of Group Treasurer to Robert Holmes a Court ‘s companies during much of 1980’s.
 During the 1990’s I was Executive Chairman and shareholder of Porter Western Limited, a very successful stock broking and advisory company, which we sold to Macquarie Bank Limited in 1999.
 I worked at Macquarie for 5 years resigning in 2005.
 Since that date I have been a Non-Executive Director and Chairman of a number of ASX listed companies and contemporary dance company CO3.